Startup Business Ideas for Students

 Whether you plan to develop an app, create online courses, or build an online tutoring resource for students, you must first identify your target subject and platform.
 Additionally, successful edtech startups tend to offer a product that’s both effective and intuitive.
 Remember to consider those criteria during your product development process.

-See our interview with the co-founders of edtech startup Trashbots!
+See our interview below with the co-founders of edtech startup Trashbots!

 8. Meal Delivery Service

 Faced with fewer dine-in options, people increasingly turned to food delivery services in the past year.
-Starting your own meal delivery service can help small businesses meet delivery demand, enable customers to enjoy their favorite restaurants, and provide a business opportunity that’ll work with your busy schedule.
+In fact, the market is expected to experience a 14.5% compound annual growth rate (CAGR) from 2023 to 2032.
+Starting your own meal delivery service can help small local businesses meet delivery demand, enable customers to enjoy their favorite restaurants, and provide a business opportunity that’ll work with your busy schedule.

 To compete with the big names in meal delivery, connect with your local restaurant owners.
 Many popular food delivery apps and websites charge a substantial fee to deliver for restaurants.
 Your business can gain a competitive edge by offering quick delivery times and lower fees.